pvavra/temp-ipsy/docs/cluster/index.md

     -  How to create and remove folders/files --> `mkdir`, `touch`, `rm`
     -  How to copy folders/files --> `rsync`, `cp`
     -  How to move and rename folders/files --> `mv`
-    -  How simple permissions work and how to modify them --> `chmod`
+    -  How permissions work and how to modify them --> `chmod`
     -  How to write a simple shell script and execute it</b>